AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Happens if You Don’t Have Proof of Insurance?

-If you are caught driving without insurance, you could face legal consequences.
+If you are caught driving without insurance in California, you could face legal consequences.

 • First offense: $100-$200 fine, penalty assessments, and possible court-ordered vehicle impoundment

-• Second and subsequent offenses within three years of the first offense: $200-$500 fine, penalty assessments, and possible court-ordered vehicle impoundment3
+• Second and subsequent offenses within three years of the first offense: $200-$500 fine, penalty assessments, and possible court-ordered vehicle impoundment

 The Cost of Car Insurance in California

-Many people wonder why car insurance in California is so expensive, but it’s actually 2 percent cheaper than car insurance in the rest of the U.S. In 2019, the last year the National Association of Insurance Commissioners published data, the average Californian spent $1,051.79 on insurance a year, which breaks down into these coverages:
+In 2022, the last year for which the National Association of Insurance Commissioners published data, the average Californian spent $1,249.83 on insurance a year, which breaks down into these coverages:

-Compared to the national average of $1,070.47, the cost of car insurance in California is slightly lower.4 However, you could pay anywhere from $390 for minimum coverage all the way up to $7,152 for 16-year-old drivers.
+Compared to the 2022 national average of $1,258.10, the cost of car insurance in California is very slightly lower.3 However, you could pay much lower or much higher depending on your driving profile.

 How to Lower the Cost of Car Insurance in California